 Who knew so many diverse stories were available?
 Usually, finding a diverse narrative means going out of the way to research what options even exist.
 Here, Amplify Bookstore provides direct access to alternative voices compared to what is pushed in mainstream content.
 Works included in these collections also promote translated literature that we may not ever be made aware of otherwise.

-Social enterprise is not always about coming up with the best new idea, sometimes it’s about building upon ideas.
+Social entrepreneurship is not always about coming up with the best new idea, sometimes it’s about building upon ideas.
 In this case, Marina and Xuan built upon an already established business model of having a bookstore.
 They then committed to a niche, or supplied for a very specific audience where they could resonate with the need/issue.

-Beyond that, the initiative values related audiences that would also benefit from more representation.
+Beyond that, the initiative values audiences that would also benefit from more representation.
 Inside the book selection are stories focused on similar layers of misrepresented minority demographics, such as sexual orientation and immigration.
 They are focused on sharing stories from perspectives showing life trajectories that differ from each other.
 Amplify Bookstore expresses this intention on their about page when they stated: “We know that there are other diversities in life that don’t pertain to race, so we hope that in our far-reaching selection, you will also be able to find intersectionality.”

 What is the benefit for good